-In 1957, the fundamental structure unit of penicillin G, 6-aminopenicillanic acid (6-APA) was announced.
-This discovery led to the production of new semisynthetic penicillins.
-Chemical modifications were achieved on the 6β-amino, the 6α, and the C3-carboxylic acid groups and these modifications significantly improved the stability and potency.
-By introducing a moderately and sterically hindered substitution group at the 6α position, this chemistry enhanced the resistance to β-lactamase, an enzyme produced by bacteria to destroy penicillin.
-Currently, only penicillin G and penicillin V are naturally occurring approved drugs, while the others are all semisynthetic products.
+In 1957, the fundamental structural unit of penicillin G, 6-aminopenicillanic acid (6-APA), was discovered, which led to the production of new, semisynthetic penicillins.
+Chemical modifications were achieved on the 6β-amino, the 6α, and the C3-carboxylic acid groups.
+These modifications significantly improved stability and potency.
+The introduction of a moderately and sterically hindered substitution group at the 6α position enhanced penicillin’s resistance to β-lactamase, a bacteria-produced enzyme that could kill penicillin.

 Cephalosporin’s backbone is cephem, which consists of a bicycle system with a four-membered β-lactam ring and a hydrocyclothiazide ring.
 Compared to the five-member hydrothiazole ring, the cephalosporins exhibit less ring strain than penicillin.
-Hence, the potency is relatively lower than penicillin.
-However, they are more stable under acidic conditions and exhibit fewer allergic reactions; these cephalosporins have a prominent place in modern antibiotic therapy.
+Hence, they are less potent than penicillin; however, they are more stable under acidic conditions and cause fewer allergic reactions.
+Cephalosporins have a prominent place in modern antibiotic therapy.

-The term monobactam describes the novel group of monocyclic bacterially produced ß-lactam antibiotics having a simple core structure, characterized by the 2-oxoazetidine-1-sulfonic acid functional group.
+The term monobactam describes the novel group of monocyclic bacterially produced ß-lactam antibiotics with a simple core structure, characterized by the 2-oxoazetidine-1-sulfonic acid functional group.
 These compounds were discovered from soil bacteria and detected using supersensitive antimicrobial screens with Pseudomonas aeruginosa and Escherichia coli.

-The first monobactams reported were given the names sulfazecin and isosulfazecin (N-acyl derivatives of (S)-3-amino-2-oxo-1-azetidine sulfonic acid (3-aminomonobactamic acid)) produced in fermentation from bacterial strains and not from the more common sources: fungi or actinomycetes.
-Subsequently, over a 5-year period, 14 naturally occurring monobactams were isolated and characterized from gram-negative bacteria.
+The first monobactams reported were given the names sulfazecin and isosulfazecin (N-acyl derivatives of (S)-3-amino-2-oxo-1-azetidine sulfonic acid (3-aminomonobactamic acid)), produced from fermented bacterial strains rather than more conventional sources, such as fungi or actinomycetes.
+Subsequently, over five years, 14 naturally occurring monobactams were isolated and characterized from gram-negative bacteria.

-Both nocardicins and monobactams possess similar mechanisms of action as other β-lactam antibiotics and act as imitators of penicillin-binding proteins, PBPs, in bacteria cell wall formation.
-Although no valuable antibiotic based on modifying nocardicin A was found, its simple structure without a bicyclic ring core structure indicated that a bicyclic core structure found in the more traditional β-lactam antibiotics may not be necessary.
-The monocyclic nucleus only has one four-membered ring, which has a lower ring strain than penicillin.
+Both nocardicins and monobactams have similar mechanisms of action to other β-lactam antibiotics.
+They imitate penicillin-binding proteins in bacteria cell wall formation.
+Although there is no valuable antibiotic based on modifying nocardicin A, its simple structure, without a bicyclic ring core structure, indicated that the bicyclic core structure, found in the more traditional β-lactam antibiotics, may not be necessary.
+The monocyclic nucleus has only one four-membered ring, which has a lower ring strain than penicillin.

 The avermectins form a series of 16-membered macrocyclic lactone derivatives with potent anthelmintic and insecticidal properties.
 These naturally occurring compounds are generated as fermentation products by Streptomyces avermitilis, a soil actinomycete.
 Eight different avermectins were isolated as four pairs of homologous compounds, with a major (a-component) and minor (b-component) component, usually in ratios of 80:20 to 90:10.

-Tetracycline compounds form another group of broad-spectrum antibiotics whose general usefulness has been reduced with the onset of bacterial resistance.
-They are defined as a subclass of polyketides having an octahydrotetracene-2-carboxamide skeleton.
-Tetracyclines are generally used in the treatment of infections of the urinary tract and the intestines, and are used in the treatment of infections caused by chlamydia, especially in patients allergic to β-lactams and macrolides.
+Tetracycline compounds form another group of broad-spectrum antibiotics whose general usefulness has been reduced because of bacterial resistance.
+They are defined as a subclass of polyketides with an octahydro tetracene-2-carboxamide skeleton.
+Tetracyclines are generally used to treat urinary tract and intestinal infections.
+They are also used to treat infections caused by chlamydia, especially in patients allergic to β-lactams and macrolides.